Career : 1930 - 1938

 DOB : 27 October, 1908

-It was obvious that Eric Huxtable was destined for football stardom from his first senior game as a 15 year-old for Tasmanian club New Town in 1924.
-Four years later, he won New Town’s inaugural Best and Fairest award, and had notched up 100 matches before he agreed to cross Bass Strait and join Carlton in 1930.
+It was obvious that Eric Huxtable was destined for football stardom from his first senior game as a 15 year-old for Tasmanian club New Town (now known as Glenorchy) in 1924.
+Four years later, he won New Town’s inaugural Best and Fairest award in 1928, and had notched up 100 matches before he agreed to cross Bass Strait and join Carlton in 1930.

 While at New Town, ‘Huxie’ showed time and again that he was a natural, gifted defender.
 Although only 180 centimetres (or 5 feet, 11 inches) tall, he developed into the island state’s best centre half-back, where his anticipation, big leap and tenacity made him a daunting opponent.
 Balanced and strong overhead, he was also a driving drop-kick on the run.